yugan243/MailSqueeze/README.md

 - 🔄 **Workflow Automation:** Supports scheduled tasks for daily or on-demand email digests.
 - 🔗 **API Integration:** Seamlessly connects Gmail, Google Gemini, and Telegram APIs.
 - 🧪 **Testable:** Built with Jupyter Notebooks for easy prototyping and continuous integration with Pytest.
+- ✅ **Auto-Mark as Read:** **Automatically marks each email as read after it’s processed and summarized, ensuring no email is summarized twice.**

 ---